-Cyclist seriously injured in Ohope crash has died, named as Max Kerrison
+Cyclist seriously injured in Ōhope crash has died, named as Max Kerrison

-A cyclist who was seriously injured in a car crash in Ohope has died.
+A cyclist who was seriously injured in a car crash in Ōhope has died.

 Police named the cyclist as Max Kerrison, who was 69 years old and lived in the area.

-Kerrison was involved in a collision with a car on West End Rd in Ohope, in the eastern Bay of Plenty, on Saturday.
+Kerrison was involved in a collision with a car on West End Rd in Ōhope, in the eastern Bay of Plenty, on Saturday.

 He was taken to Whakatane Hospital with serious injuries.
 Police said he died at the hospital yesterday.